 Dr Michael Staudinger, Director of Central Institute of Meteorology and Geodynamics (ZAMG) and Regional President for Europe at the WMO, says:

-“A peer review between two Met services is a very objective way to see where are the gaps in an observation system, where the gaps in modelling and forecasting, where the gaps in connection to the users.
+“A peer review between two Met services is a very objective way to see where the gaps are in an observation system, where the gaps are in modelling and forecasting, where the gaps are in connection to the users.
 North Macedonia and Austria, two Met services came together and did this in a very cooperative but also standardized way with the background of the Country Hydromet Diagnostics, with a background of set questions which would see exactly what are these gaps and how can these gaps be filled”.

 To know more about the Country Hydromet Diagnostics, click the link below: